-In contrast, Amazon's smart speakers support third-party extensions, allowing third-party developers to create apps without needing native support.
+In contrast, Amazon's smart speakers support, allowing third-party developers to create apps without needing native support.
 We assume Apple will eventually follow suit.

-Rumor: It will be as powerful as a iPhone 6
+Rumor: It will be as powerful as an iPhone 6

-Developers also found evidence suggesting that the HomePod will come equipped with 1GB of RAM and an Apple A8 processor -- making it as about as powerful as an iPhone 6 or 6 Plus in terms of hardware.
-If true, the HomePod will be the most powerful speaker of its kind, with more processing firepower than any model in Amazon's or Google's portfolios.
+Developers also found evidence suggesting that the HomePod will come equipped with 1GB of RAM and an Apple A8 processor -- making it about as powerful as anor in terms of hardware.
+If true, the HomePod will be the most powerful speaker of its kind, with more processing firepower than any model in or portfolios.

 Editors' note: This article was originally published on Aug.
-12, 2017 and has been periodically updated as more information comes to light.
-It was most recently updated on October 17, 2017.
+12, 2017 and has been periodically updated as more information came to light.
+It was most recently updated on January 26, 2018.

 reading•Apple HomePod: Everything we know about the launch date, specs and price